jmarkowski/webapp-template/README.md

 ## Modifying the Application's Dockerfile

-1. Make the required changes to `application/Dockerfile`.
+Follow these steps to bump the version of the application.
+The reason for doing so may be because you want to include or install additional python packages (thus requiring an update to the `application/requirements.txt` file), or perhaps you want to add or modify environment variables within the running application.

-2. Bump the `application` (and possibly the `email_notifier`) service version tag using semantic versioning.
+Bump the `application` service version tag using semantic versioning.

 For example, if the changes could host previous versions of the application, bump the minor version.
 This is an appropriate upgrade path if the changes do not require changes to the application code. i.e. `application:1.0` -> `application:1.1`

 However, if the Dockerfile changes require changes to the application code, then a major version bump is required. i.e. `application:1.0` -> `appplication:2.0`

-3. Change any other references of the old image version to the new one (e.g. `command`)

-4. Starting the application should create the new docker images.
+1. Update the `application` reference `application/Dockerfile`.

+2. Update the `application` references in the `command` script.

+3. Launch the application, which will automatically build the new image.

 # Unit Testing the Application